teambi0s/BSides-CTF/Reversing/Odd_And_Even/Readme.md

 **Part1:**

-We have to change the file name of the main binary to "OddEven.exe", then part2 of the challene will be downloaded.
+We have to change the file name of the main binary to "OddEven.exe", then part2 of the challenge will be downloaded.

 **Part2:**

-Two inputs are given one through command line argument which should be the even characters of the flag and through stdin which should be odd characters of the flag.
+Two inputs are given one through command line argument and other through stdin.
 If both the input are correct then we get the flag..